Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/add-content-using-documentbuilder/insert-text-input-form-field/_index.md

 ---
-title: Insert Text Input Form Field
-linktitle: Insert Text Input Form Field
+title: Insert Text Input Form Field linktitle:Insert Text Input Form Field
 second_title: Aspose.Words for .NET API Reference
 description: Learn how to use Aspose.Words for .NET to insert text input form field into Word documents with this step-by-step guide.
 type: docs